Best Software

 Repository-focused

 Enterprise AI CLM vendors target 1,000+ user enterprises with mature workflow automation, deep ERP integration, and analyst-grade compliance posture.
 AI is integrated either natively or as a strong add-on tier.
-Pricing is typically custom; implementation runs 3 to 12 months.
+Pricing is typically custom; full enterprise deployments are configuration projects rather than switch-ons, and no vendor publishes a timeline, though the vendors themselves publish no timelines.

 Browser-native collaborative vendors run the entire contract lifecycle in a browser editor rather than Microsoft Word.
 The architectural bet is that collaboration is faster when both parties work in the same shared environment.